MeteoSwiss/nwp-fdb-polytope-demo/internal_use/Instructions.md

 - **type**:       Type of observation, image or field (eg "cf" for control forecast)
 - **levtype**:    Type of horizontal level (eg "ml" for model level)
 - **levelist**:   List of levels only needed for multilevel fields (eg "1/to/20")
-- **param**:      Parameter of a field (eg "50011" for T_2M)
+- **param**:      Parameter ID of a field (eg "50011" for T_2M)
 - **step**:       Timestep (eg "1/to/24/by/1" for hourly steps)

-To check the full list of identification keywords go to [ECMWF - Identification keywords](https://confluence.ecmwf.int/display/UDOC/Identification+keywords).
+More information on the identification keywords are available at [ECMWF - Identification keywords](https://confluence.ecmwf.int/display/UDOC/Identification+keywords).

 ### Parameters

-To match a parameter to a number consult the following page: [eccodes-cosmo-resources](https://github.com/COSMO-ORG/eccodes-cosmo-resources/blob/master/definitions/grib2/localConcepts/edzw/shortName.def).
+To match a parameter ID to a number consult the following page: [eccodes-cosmo-resources](https://github.com/COSMO-ORG/eccodes-cosmo-resources/blob/master/definitions/grib2/localConcepts/edzw/shortName.def).

 ### Via Python

 Make sure the uenv is running in the current shell, then execute:

 ```
-python internal_use/<filename>
+python <path-to-file>
 ```

 ### Via Mars Request